 37 Cheap Items that Will Remain Priceless in Prepping

 Stocking up on food can be pretty costly over time, depending on how much you decide to store.
 That’s why I’ve always suggested you approach it by buying one can or one case at a time.

-Getting the water storage tanks and containers can also have some upfront costs that will set you back, depending on your purchase size and number.
+Getting the water storage tanks and containers can also entail upfront costs, depending on the size and number of your purchase.
 Don’t feel you need to acquire your supply all at once; spread out those purchases with an overall goal.

-The same applies to special gear you may want, whether a generator, water filtering system, tools, etc. Look for special pricing at particular times of the year.
+The same applies to special gear you may want, whether a generator, a water filtration system, or tools.
+Look for special pricing at particular times of the year.
 Check my “What to Stock Up On” series, where I post the specials you should take advantage of monthly; you can save a lot of money by following my lead.

+37 Cheap Items that Will Remain Priceless in Prepping